Facilitating healing and growth through creative expression

 Finding oneself in the same scenarios or behaviour patterns despite wanting something different.

 Why online therapy?

-During the past two years of COVID-19-related isolation and distress a need for emotional support and psychotherapy was (and still is) higher that usual.
 The ability to connect online allows many individuals to receive the psychotherapy quickly, from the comfort of home.

 And added bonus is the ability to connect over long distances, saving travel time.

 Typically a first session begins with a psychosocial assessment where I will ask you what it is that brought you into therapy and what your goals for treatment are.
 From here, I will be able to talk with you, ask questions and figure out a personalized treatment plan for you that best suits your individual needs.
 This treatment plan may incorporate some homework, curated therapeutic experiences including CBT-informed art therapy, trauma-informed art therapy and mindfulness activities where applicable.

 The first session is typically to get to know you and what is going on in your life and how it is I can assist you on your life’s journey.
 After this, we will spend each hour-long session unpacking the things that are holding you back which include your past and present difficult experiences and your maladaptive patterning and coping mechanisms.
 I will offer compassionate listening, validation and support as we work together on making your life a more enjoyable experience for you and for those around you.

 A free consultation